yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 Highlighting: The built-in syntax highlighting feature

-- syntect_theme (String): Theme file path.
-Since Yazi and `bat` use the same highlighter, so you can directly use bat's theme files, such as `~/.config/bat/themes/Catppuccino-mocha.tmTheme`.
+- syntect_theme (String): Theme file path ending with ".tmTheme", used by syntect. e.g. `"~/my-themes/Dracula.tmTheme"`.

+  Yazi and `bat` use the same highlighter [syntect](https://crates.io/crates/syntect), so you can directly use [bat's theme files](https://github.com/sharkdp/bat/tree/master/assets/themes).
+  You can also find more available themes on GitHub by using the keyword "tmTheme".

 ## [status]